MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ##Host a Web Server in a Container

 This next example will demonstrate a more practical use case for Windows Server Containers.
-The steps included in this exercise will guide you through creating a web server container image that can be used for deploying web applications hosted inside of a windows Server Container.
+The steps included in this exercise will guide you through creating a web server container image that can be used for deploying web applications hosted inside of a Windows Server Container.

-##Step 1 – Create Container from Windows Server Core Base Image
+##Step 1 – Create Container from the Windows Server Core OS Image

-To create a web server container image, you first need to deploy and start a container from the Windows Server Core base image.
+To create a web server container image, you first need to deploy and start a container from the Windows Server Core OS image.
 ```powershell
 $container = New-Container -Name webbase -ContainerImageName WindowsServerCore -SwitchName "Virtual Switch"
  ```